toiletbril/dedoc/README.md

 $ dedoc search rust bufreader -o 2
 ```

-This will be as fast as `open`, due to search caching.
+This will be as fast as `open`, due to search caching. `-c` flag here works the
+same way as in `open`.

 You would probably like to use `ss` instead of `search`, pipe output to a pager
 or markdown reader, like `less` and forcefully enable colors for it with `-c`,